jon-adair/mfo-ios-swift/README.md

 ## Copyright and license

-The copyright status and license of the code is a little unclear.
+The historical copyright status and license of the code is a little unclear.

 The images (icon, map, launch screen badge, etc.) are licensed trademarks from Maker Media.

+I (Jon Adair) intend for my code contributions to be public domain.